omnivector-solutions/armasec/README.md

 ## About The Project

-The `armada-security` package provides tools to authenticate and authorize requests in a FastAPI app.
+The `armasec` package provides tools to authenticate and authorize requests in a FastAPI app.
 The `TokenSecurity` module can be used with FastAPI's dependency injection to make adding security to endpoints very simple.

-The `armada-security` package was built specifically for use with Auth0, but any OIDC complient platform should work with it as well.
+The `armasec` package was built specifically for use with Auth0, but any OIDC complient platform should work with it as well.

-Though `armada-security` provides everything you need to apply security, you will still need to manage users and permissions through the OIDC platform itself.
+Though `armasec` provides everything you need to apply security, you will still need to manage users and permissions through the OIDC platform itself.

 ### Supported algorithms

-The `armada-security` package supports the following algorithms for authentication:
+The `armasec` package supports the following algorithms for authentication:

 * HS256: Symmetric secret key based signature checking
 * RS256: Asymmetric public/private key based signature checking